-Bend Neighborhood Guide
+Bend Neighborhood Map and Guide

 Basically speaking, homes tend to be pricier on the West side.
 At the same time, there are plenty of micro-neighborhoods with varying styles of construction, access to amenities, and views of the mountains.
 So when it comes to your Bend home search, it pays to look around.
 We’ve prepared this guide to help you do just that.
+Click on the map above of Bend’s various neighborhoods for more info, or scroll down.

 A considerable part of Bend’s charm comes down simply to this: it’s located amid jaw-droppingly beautiful mountains.
 With that said, nowhere are the views more impressive than on the northwestern side of Awbrey Butte.
 The south side features great views of downtown Bend and also Pilot Butte, which means you can enjoy 4th of July fireworks from the comfort of your own home.
 Each subsection of the neighborhood has its own unique aesthetic, with larger than average lots and extensive tree coverage.